betagouv/penpot-dsfr/README.md

 ## Technical setup of this repository

 The automation is based on the "Figma to Penpot" synchronizer named [figpot](https://github.com/sneko/figpot).
 See the file `.github/workflows/ci.yaml` for all commands run as a cron job.

+### Figma files

+Figma files onto https://www.figma.com/@gouvfr are not directly by used `penpot-dsfr` because they are owned by the account of [the SIG team](https://www.info.gouv.fr/organisation/service-d-information-du-gouvernement-sig).
+Sincce we do not have access to their Figma access token (needed to access extra-information like Figma styles), we copied their files into our own workspace to be able to retrieve all information.

+_We will make sure to update our own files when they do updates on theirs._

 ### GitHub secrets